fmstacco/data-maturity-assessment/README.md

 ### Bugs Fixed

-During the website testing process some smaller errors appeared on the home page and service page and were immediately corrected.
-The HTML and CSS validation process occurred throughout the construction of the website.
-In this way, misconceptions as a lack of the **alt** element in the image, image size and  closing tag were corrected quickly.
+During the website testing process some minor errors were displayed when validating HTML, CSS and JavaScript.
+They were quickly corrected.

 * HTML